Is Overtime Really a Problem?

 On the downside, there are fatigue/safety issues, although these can be managed if you are paying attention.
-There is also to potential of too much overtime - translated into "not everyone likes a lot of overtime but everyone is getting a lot of overtime."
+There is also to the potential of too much overtime - translated into "not everyone likes a lot of overtime but everyone is getting a lot of overtime."

 This last issue can be fixed if you remember that overtime is a function of how much work there is and how many people you have to share in that work.
-Variations in workload aside; you should staff to the point that there is typically reasonable amounts of overtime for those that want it and very little mandatory overtime for those that don't.
+Variations in workload aside; you should staff to the point that there are typically reasonable amounts of overtime for those that want it and very little mandatory overtime for those that don't.

-Two rules of thumb: (1) 20% of your workforce wants a lot of overtime; 20% wants no overtime and 60% will take it from time to time and (2) If you workload is flat, you should be in the 5% to 15% overtime rate.
+Two rules of thumb: (1) 20% of your workforce wants a lot of overtime; 20% wants no overtime and 60% will take it from time to time and (2) If your workload is flat, you should be in the 5% to 15% overtime rate.
 Note: Companies often boast that they are perfectly staffed because they have no overtime.
 They couldn't be more wrong.
 Zero overtime almost certainly means you are overstaffed.

 Call or text us today at (415) 858-8585.